 The PWCVB’s website GoProvidence.com serves as an informational clearinghouse for tourism, meeting planning, group tour and other travel information.

 Having a strong social media presence is integral to a successful marketing campaign.
 The PWCVB’s Marketing team includes an on-staff photographer and videographer, allowing us to capture striking images and fun video on the fly.

-We have 62,000 fans across four platforms: Facebook, Twitter, Instagram and Pinterest.
+We have nearly 98,000 fans across four platforms: Facebook, Twitter, Instagram and Pinterest.